cirruslabs/cirrus-ci-docs/docs/blog/posts/2022-11-08-sunsetting-intel-macos-instances.md

 Throughout 2020, we switched from an Anka cluster managed by MacStadium to a self-managed installation.
 We deployed Anka Registry and Anka Controller on Google Cloud and got Mac Minis evenly distributed between two [`MacMiniVault`](https://www.macminivault.com/) data centers for redundancy.
 We perfected our Ansible cookbooks and got very comfortable with rolling updates so we don't have downtime.
-Prepared Packer templates to automate creation of Virtual Machines.
+We also prepared Packer templates to automate creation of Virtual Machines.

 In parallel Cirrus CLI matured, it was able to run tasks in Docker containers.
 It was time to find a replacement for Anka.